 MOGADISHU, July 4 (Reuters) - African Union peacekeepers (AMISOM) on Saturday warned hardline Islamist insurgents who have been advancing on Somali government positions to back down or face retaliation.

 By Ibrahim Mohamed

 Saturday, July 04, 2009

-The attack brings the death toll to over 70 killed since Wednesday as government troops try to drive insurgents out of their Mogadishu bases.
+More then 50 people have been killed in heavy fighting since Wednesday as government troops try to drive insurgents out of their Mogadishu bases.

 "That is in our mandate, and we are carefully watching them."

 The 4,300 Ugandan and Burundian troops have been confined to their bases and are limited to protecting key sites such as the presidential palace, airport and seaport.